okfde/okfn.de/content/_index.en.md

 ---
 title: OKFDE
 blurb:  Open knowledge for a digital civil society
-work: We fight for open knowledge and democratic participation by developing technologies and tools that strengthen civil society.
+work: In our work, we strive for a democratic, sustainable and resilient future based on openness, participation and transparency.
+We make knowledge accessible and participation possible.
+With digital tools and political interventions, we strengthen civil society and demand justice.
 donate_title: Support our mission now!
 donate_text: Our work is independent, non-partisan, interdisciplinary and non-commercial.
 With a donation you can help us and our community.
 meta: Open Knowledge Foundation Germany e.
 V.